filmor/ierl/README.md

     ./ierl install erlang --node remote_node@REMOTEHOST --cookie my_secret_cookie

+If no name is given, it will be inferred from the kernel name and the node the kernel is supposed to run against.

-The installed kernels will be immediately avaialable in the Jupyter Notebook, to use them in the console run
+The installed kernels will be immediately available in the Jupyter Notebook, to use them in the console run

     jupyter console --kernel my_erlang_kernel